LanderDC/SKA-analysis/README.md

 The usage of this workflow is described in the [Snakemake Workflow Catalog](https://snakemake.github.io/snakemake-workflow-catalog/?usage=LanderDC%2FSKA-analysis).

-If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) SKA-analysissitory and its DOI (see above).
+If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) repository and its DOI (see above).